 Pillar Point Small Cap Growth Disclosures

-Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-The Small Cap Growth Composite has been examined for the periods September 1, 1993 through December 31, 2016.
+A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
+Verification provides assurance on whether the firm’s policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
+The Small Cap Growth Composite has been examined for the periods September 1, 1993 through December 31, 2018.
 The verification and performance examination reports are available upon request.

-5. The three-year annualized ex-post standard deviation measures the variability of the monthly gross returns of the composite and the benchmark(s) over the preceding 36 months.
+6. The three-year annualized ex-post standard deviation measures the variability of the monthly gross returns of the Composite and the benchmark(s) over the preceding 36 months.
+The internal dispersion of portfolio returns within the Composite is calculated on an asset-weighted basis.
 The internal dispersion of portfolio returns within the Composite is not required when there are fewer than 6 portfolios included in the Composite for the entire annual period.

 7. Performance results are presented net of trading expenses and are gross and net of investment management fees.
 The net of fee returns reflect actual fees paid, monthly or quarterly in arrears as per the investment advisory contract.
 Fees for certain accounts previously managed by Capital were set by Capital prior to the formation of PPCM, thus actual fees paid are different from the standard fee schedule.
 The current fee schedule is: 1.00% per annum on assets up to $15 million; 0.90% on the next $35 million and 0.75% on assets over $50 million; paid quarterly in arrears based on end-of-period assets

 8. Past performance is no guarantee of future results.